 Durham Friends Meeting

 We have been worshipping together here since 1775, but many of us have only recently arrived.
+We are seekers after the truth.
+We have no creed or official set of “truths” we expect everyone to believe.

 We are a member of New England Yearly Meeting, which in turn is jointly affiliated with both Friends General Conference and Friends United Meeting.
 Quakers around the world stay in relationship with one another through Friends World Committee for Consultation.